Squares K-theory and 2-Segal spaces: An -construction for squares categories

 A morphism consists of a diagram where any square whose boundary has two horizontal and two vertical morphisms is a square in $\dcat C$, and any square whose boundary consists of four vertical morphisms is a commutative diagram in the underlying vertical category of $\dcat C$. \end{example}

-\begin{remark} Unlike the classical $S_\bullet$-construction for Waldhausen categories, there is a choice required in our definition of $S^{\square}_\bullet\dcat C$: since we do not assume that there is an ambient (1-)category from which $\dcat C$ arises, we can no longer speak of ``natural transformations'', and instead must decide to use either horizontal or vertical natural transformations\footnote{Alternatively, one could construct a simplicial double category whose horizontal (resp.\ vertical) morphisms are the horizontal (resp.\ vertical) natural transformations; this is the approach taken in \cite{SS-CGW}, but is more technically involved than what we require here.}.
+\begin{remark} Unlike the classical $S_\bullet$-construction for Waldhausen categories, there is a choice required in our definition of $S^{\square}_\bullet\dcat C$: since we do not assume that there is an ambient (1-)category from which $\dcat C$ arises, we can no longer speak of ``natural transformations'', and instead must decide to use either horizontal or vertical natural transformations.
 The theory could be analogously developed for horizontal ones; our vertical bias is due to the fact that this is what fits many motivating examples.
-We will see a similar bias again in \cref{defn:protoWald cat}. \end{remark}
+We will see a similar bias again in \cref{defn:protoWald cat}.
+Alternatively, one could construct a simplicial double category whose horizontal (resp.\ vertical) morphisms are the horizontal (resp.\ vertical) natural transformations; this would allow the $S_\bullet^{\square}$-construction to be iterable, and indeed is the approach taken in \cite{SS-CGW}, but is more technically involved than what we require here. \end{remark}

 \begin{remark} The definition above is what motivates our requirement in \cref{defn:squarescat} that $O$ be terminal in vertical morphisms instead of initial.
 In many examples of interest the distinguished object is initial in vertical morphisms, but as previously mentioned in \cref{rmk:O choices}, this problem can be circumvented by taking the opposites of vertical arrows. \end{remark}